County official pleads guilty to misdemeanor election fraud

 Gregg County Commissioner Shannon Brown and his wife Marlene Jackson entered their pleas Thursday before a state district judge in Longview.
 Both were sentenced to one year’s probation and fined $2,000 each.
 District Attorney Tom Watson said he expected charges against two other co-defendants to be resolved similarly.

-All four were charged in a September 2020 indictment containing 134 counts accusing them of vote harvesting during Brown’s 2018 primary campaign against former Longview City Council member Kasha Williams.
+All four were charged in a September 2020 indictment containing 134 counts accusing them of vote harvesting during Brown’s 2018 Democratic primary campaign against former Longview City Council member Kasha Williams.

 “Today, I have entered a plea to a misdemeanor for campaigning at a voter’s house and asking her to consider voting for me while she had possession of her mail-in ballot,” Brown said in a statement.
 “I did not realize at the time that doing so was a misdemeanor.”